 New provisions would be introduced to entitle anyone aged 16 years or over with capacity to make advance decisions to refuse treatment.
 It would also be possible to grant a lasting power of attorney providing for matters of health and personal welfare, or property and affairs, giving people the comfort of knowing that they will have a say in their care and treatment where they are not able to express their wishes at the time.

 Anyone wishing to comment on the draft Law has until 13 November 2015 to do so.
 Please click here for information on how to comment.

-If you have any queries please do not hesitate to get in touch with Julie Melia or Fiona Lilleyman.
+If you have any queries please do not hesitate to get in touch with Fiona Lilleyman.